xfrocks/bdApi/docs/api.markdown

         thread_tag: (tag) # since forum-2017082201
     }

+Note: A valid token is required if `forum_id` is not provided.
+Since forum-2017111102.

 Parameters:

  * `forum_id` (_optional_): ids of the containing forums (separated by comma).
 Support for multiple ids were added in forum-2014011801.
 Prior to forum-2017010302, this parameter was required.